xytis/GURPS/Campaigns/Gaana - Returning memories/Chapter IV - Crimson fiend/scene_Tower_of_Kalduk.md

 pace.
 Flinching to every sound they advanced towards their grim objective - the dark tower, ominously rising above trees.

+  _optional search of the dead body_

+  Young man is wearing a robe, with an emblem of some sort (knowledge roll reveals that this man is a member of University of Archipelago).
+Nearby a short rune encrusted sword is stuck in a trump.
+Sheathe of the same sword is lying near the fallen horse.
+On the corpse party will find a satchel of coins (10x2d + 2d) and a closed letter, stamped with red wax (knowledge roll reveals that stamp belongs to Archmage of Archipelago).
+Horse had some water and food stored for a lengthy journey.

 #### The Tower

 The forest ended as if it was cut down in precise circle around the tower.